Tomato-Time/TomatoTime/planning/project_proposal.md

 ## Open Questions

-What questions do you still have?
-What topics do you need to research more for your project?
+We need to research how to implement some of the features we've mentioned above (this can be supplemented with tutorials online)